bbcawodu/careadvisors-backend/README.md

 "Plan": String (Can be empty),
 "Preferred Language": String (Can be empty), "Navigator Database ID": Integer,

+Address(Every field within address can be given as an empty string.
+Address will only be recorded/updated iff a full address is given)
+"Address Line 1": String (Can be empty),
+"Address Line 2": String (Can be empty),
+"City": String (Can be empty),
+"State": String (Can be empty),
+"Zipcode": String (Can be empty),

 "Consumer Database ID": Integer(Required when "Database Action" == "Consumer Modification" or "Consumer Deletion"), "Database Action": String,
 }